buvis/docs/src/catalogue/grocy.md

 ## Description

-ERP beyond your fridge - grocy is a web-based self-hosted groceries & household management solution for your home
+ERP beyond your fridge - grocy is a web-based self-hosted groceries & household management solution for your home.

 ## k8 at home search